oranisagu/SDV-FarmAutomation/README.md

 #### Installation
 copy the mod into your Stardew Valley Mods folder and start SMAPI. there are some configuration options, though you can probably leave those at their defaults.

+## Feedback
+Feedback is very appreciated as there are so many situations I can't account for.
+If you have problems, consider sending me your savefile so I can look into it.

+There's also my [Forum Post](http://community.playstarbound.com/threads/alpha-farmautomation-mods-for-smapi-0-39-2.111931), where you can leave suggestions or bug reports.